-2. The Occupying Power shall not compel, coerce or induce civilian civil defense organizations to perform their tasks in an manner prejudicial to the interests of the civilian population.

-3. The Occupying Power may disarm civil defense personnel for reasons of security.

-4. The Occupying Power shall neither divert from their proper use nor requisition buildings or mat,riel belonging to or used by civil defense organizations if such diversion or requisition would be harmful to the civilian population.

-5. Provided that the general rule in paragraph 4 continues to be observed, the occupying Power may requisition or divert these resources, subject to the following particular conditions:

-(a) That the buildings or mat,riel are necessary for other needs of the civilian population; and

-(b) That the requisition or diversion continues only while such necessity exists.

-6. The Occupying Power shall neither divert nor requisition shelters provided for the use of the civilian population or needed by such population.

-Article 64.-Civilian civil defence organizations of neutral or other States not Parties to the conflict and international co-ordinating organizations

-1. Articles 62, 63, 65 and 66 shall also apply to the personnel and mat,riel of civilian civil defence organizations of neutral or other States not Parties to the conflict which perform civil defense tasks mentioned in Article 61 in the territory of a Party to the conflict, with the consent and under the control of that Party.
+- 2. The Occupying Power shall not compel, coerce or induce civilian civil defence organizations to perform their tasks in any manner prejudicial to the interests of the civilian population. - 3.
+The Occupying Power may disarm civil defence personnel for reasons of security. - 4.
+The Occupying Power shall neither divert from their proper use nor requisition buildings or matériel belonging to or used by civil defence organizations if such diversion or requisition would be harmful to the civilian population. - 5.
+Provided that the general rule in paragraph 4 continues to be observed, the Occupying Power may requisition or divert these resources, subject to the following particular conditions: - (a) that the buildings or matériel are necessary for other needs of the civilian population; and - (b) that the requisition or diversion continues only while such necessity exists. - 6.
+The Occupying Power shall neither divert nor requisition shelters provided for the use of the civilian population or needed by such population. - Art 64.
+Civilian civil defence organizations of neutral or other States not Parties to the conflict and international co-ordinating organizations - 1.
+Articles 62, 63, 65 and 66 shall also apply to the personnel and matériel of civilian civil defence organizations of neutral or other States not Parties to the conflict which perform civil defence tasks mentioned in Article 61 in the territory of a Party to the conflict, with the consent and under the control of that Party.
 Notification of such assistance shall be given as soon as possible to any adverse Party concerned.
 In no circumstances shall this activity be deemed to be an interference in the conflict.
-This activity should, however, be performed with due regard to the security interests of the Parties to the conflict concerned.

-2. The Parties to the conflict receiving the assistance referred to in paragraph 1 and the High Contracting Parties granting it should facilitate international co-ordination of such civil defence actions when appropriate.
-In such cases the relevant international organizations are covered by the provisions of this Chapter.

-3. In occupied territories, the Occupying Power may only exclude or restrict the activities of civilian civil defence organizations of neutral or other States not Parties to the conflict and of international co-ordinating organizations if it can ensure the adequate performance of civil defence tasks from its own resources or those of the occupied territory.
+This activity should, however, be performed with due regard to the security interests of the Parties to the conflict concerned. - 2.
+The Parties to the conflict receiving the assistance referred to in paragraph 1 and the High Contracting Parties granting it should facilitate international co-ordination of such civil defence actions when appropriate.
+In such cases the relevant international organizations are covered by the provisions of this Chapter. - 3.
+In occupied territories, the Occupying Power may only exclude or restrict the activities of civilian civil defence organizations of neutral or other States not Parties to the conflict and of international coordinating organizations if it can ensure the adequate performance of civil defence tasks from its own resources or those of the occupied territory.

-Article 65.-Cessation of protection
+Art 65.
+Cessation of protection